Harry Belafonte

 Harry’s maternal grandfather was William Alexander Love (the son of Angus Love and Rachel Cross).
 William was black.

 Harry’s maternal grandmother was Sarah Jane Clarke/Clark (the daughter of Henry Clarke and Alice “Elsie” Allen).
 Sarah was born in Saint Ann, Jamaica, and had Irish and Scottish ancestry.
 Henry was the son of Robert Clarke and Elsie Hunter.
-Alice was the daughter of William Stephen Allen, and a of a woman surnamed Anderson.
+Alice was the daughter of William Stephen Allen and Jane Anderson.

 My mother, Melvine Love, was a true Jamaican beauty of twenty-one, with dark eyes, high cheekbones, and a trim figure she held so straight that no one ever failed to note her sense of pride and purpose.
 She was one of thirteen children born to a farming family up in the mountains of St. Ann Parish, on the island’s north coast, her café au lait skin the telltale sign of her interracial roots.
 Her father was a black sharecropper, her mother the white daughter of a Scottish father who’d come to Jamaica to oversee a plantation for an absentee owner…